icicleio/docs/docs/api/Observable/Emitter.md

 ## __construct()

     new Emitter(
+        callable(
+            callable(mixed $value): \Generator $emit
-        callable(): \Generator $emitter,
+        ): \Generator $emitter,
         callable $onDisposed = null
     )

 Creates a new emitter from a generator function.
-Each value yielded by the function is emitted by the emitter.
+The function is passed a coroutine function that can be used to emit values.

 ### Parameters
 `$emitter`
-:   A generator function or coroutine that yields values to be emitted.
+:   A coroutine function that emits values.

 `$onDisposed`
 :   A callback function to invoke when the emitter is disposed of.